 This example is intended to help you compare the cost of investing in the Institutional Class Z of the Portfolio with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Institutional Class Z of the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Institutional Class Z's operating expenses remain the same, except that the example assumes the fee waiver and expense reimbursement agreement pertains only through February 28, 2025.
+The example also assumes that your investment has a 5% return each year and that the Institutional Class Z's operating expenses remain the same, except that the example assumes the fee waiver and expense reimbursement agreement pertains only through February 28, 2026.
+The example does not take into account brokerage commissions that you may pay on your purchases and sales of Institutional Class Z shares of the Portfolio.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: